Available on Premium and Enterprise plans.

 Elevate

-• Automation: Use triggers to escalate at-risk tickets before they breach.
+• Automation: Use automations to route or escalate at-risk tickets so they’re handled before they breach.